iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Setting up PX4 Firmware for Use with IFCI
 ****************************************************
 ..
 Converted from Jordan's google docs tutorial
-This tutorial covers how to build and set up `Vertiq’s PX4 fork <https://github.com/iq-motion-control/PX4-Autopilot>`_ which provides access to Vertiq’s IQUART protocol.
+This tutorial covers how to build and set up `Vertiq’s PX4 fork <https://github.com/iq-motion-control/PX4-Autopilot>`_ which provides access to Vertiq’s `IQUART protocol <uart_messaging>`_.
 With IQUART integrated into your flight controller, you gain the ability to control, configure, and receive telemetry from all connected modules through a single serial port.
 Please note that in order to control your module with our PX4 fork, your module must support the :ref:`IQUART Flight Controller Interface (IFCI)<controlling_ifci>`.
 The features supported by your module and firmware style can be found on your module’s family page.

 Setting Up the PX4 Toolchain
 =============================